hikwuneme/Covid-19-Data-Analysis/README.md

-# Covid-Data-Exploration-
+# Covid-19-Data-Analysis
-Exploring Covid Data Using SQL
+Analysing and Presenting Insights on Covid Data Using SQL and PowerBI